MalayAgr/leetcode/easy/explanations/valid_parens.md

 > **Assertion 1**: If a string of parentheses is valid and:
 >
 > - Each opening bracket encountered is pushed onto a stack while,
-> - The stack is popped on encountering a closing bracket then,
+> - The stack is popped on encountering a closing bracket,
 >
 > The result of the pop operation is always the opening bracket corresponding to the closing bracket that led to the pop operation.
 This is due to the nesting nature of brackets.
 >